Quickly: Name all the skin problems related to inflammation.

 - Turmeric: This super spice is currently being studied for a number of wonderful things.
 A key ingredient in curry, it contains a compound called “curcumin” that has been found to act as an anti-inflammatory in humans.
 A 2003 study review, for instance, found that curcumin inhibited a number of different molecules that play a role in inflammation.

-- Hempseed oil: This oil, like many natural oils, is rich in essential fatty acids.
+- Hempseed oil: This oil, like many natural oils, is rich in essential fatty acids, so hempseed oil has benefits for your skin.
 A 2010 study found that the oil has a healthy combination of omega-3 and omega-6 fatty acids.
 These help not only reduce inflammation, but reduce risk of heart disease, too.
 You can get similar benefits from other foods with healthy fats like avocados, coconut oil, and olive oil.

 - Walnuts: Another food rich in omega-3 fatty acids, walnuts have been found in human studies to help lower the level of inflammation in the body.
 Scientists can actually measure that level by testing how much C-reactive protein (CRP) you have in your blood.
 The higher the CRP level, the more inflammation.
 In the study, participants consumed an ounce of walnuts and a tablespoon of walnut oil a day for about six weeks.
 Results showed that they lowered their cholesterol levels by about 11 percent, LDL “bad” cholesterol by 11 or 12 percent, triglycerides by 18 percent, and that their CRP levels declined significantly.